hightech-lowlife/hightech-lowlife.github.io/projects/017_vertical_taskbar/017_vertical_taskbar.md

 A man rants about UI design and chaos ensues!

 ## You've been using Windows taskbar wrong your whole life!
-(Prove me wrong!) (memE?)
+(Prove me wrong!)

 ### Introduction

 ![](part4-headlight.jpg)
-Ok so maybe that claim is a bit hyperbolic, but hear me out: monitors have changed quite a bit over time, windows taskbar has not and this is a problem.
+Ok so maybe that claim is a bit hyperbolic, but hear me out: monitors have changed quite a bit over time, windows taskbar has not (really) and this is a problem.

 First let's set the stage by taking a trip down memory lane, all the way back to [1985](https://www.youtube.com/watch?v=K38xNqZvBJI) with Windows 1.0, they didn't quite have the taskbar that we know and love (or hate) today, that would come later in Windows 95, but they did have some semblance of a taskbar and that was placed on the bottom row.